 Instead, exchange information with the other person and file a claim with your insurance company.
 Even though the collision occurred at a slow speed, the other driver or passengers could have experienced whiplash or another injury.
 By contacting your insurance company right away and reporting the incident, you’ll be protected from personal liability.

 While you should report most car accidents to your insurance company, not all accidents in Arizona need to be reported to the police.
-Law enforcement is required to file a written accident report in the following circumstances:
+Law enforcement is required to file a written accident report within 24 hours in any of the following circumstances: